When you engage in business with Utility Bidder the following terms and conditions come into effect.

 The following document sets out the terms and conditions of service for Utility Bidder Limited.
 We have set out below the principal terms which come into effect once a customer uses the Utility Bidder switching service.

 If you have any further questions about these terms and conditions, or anything else, please contact our Customer Services team who will be more than happy to help you further.
 Our Customer Services team can be contacted on 0800 007 4001

 These terms and conditions govern the use of the services Utility Bidder provides to customers.
-It’s important that you read these terms and conditions carefully before accepting these terms and conditions.
-By using the Utility Bidder service/s you signify that you have read, understood and agree to be bound by these terms and conditions.
+It is important that you read these terms and conditions carefully before accepting these terms and conditions.
+By using the Utility Bidder service/s you signify that you have read, understood, and agree to be bound by these terms and conditions.
 If you do not agree to these terms – DO NOT use our service.

 Price Comparison / Switching Service